Ethra8/history_beyond_myth/README.md

 - The users of this site who have already signed up will also be able to share any findings of their own related to the Matter of Britain, by sending the file of their choice through the form provided in the contact page.

 **NOTE**: *Responsive images of the site automatically generated through [ui.dev/amiresponsive](https://ui.dev/amiresponsive).
-The tool is interactive, and you can can view and scroll through all pages in all the types of devices simultaneously [here](https://ui.dev/amiresponsive?url=https://englishgrows.com/history_beyond_myth/index.html).
+The tool is interactive, and you can view and scroll through all pages in all the types of devices simultaneously [here](https://ui.dev/amiresponsive?url=https://englishgrows.com/history_beyond_myth/index.html).
 I customized defect background-color attribute from amiresponsive site from black to whitesmoke, as my website is mostly in dark tones.
 I did it by changing the elements of the page, more precisely **class="bg-brand-coal"**.*

 ## Live Site
 - You can view the deployed site [here](https://englishgrows.com/History_Beyond_Myth/index.html)